 8. Whale Watching.
 Well, you’re already downtown by the harbor, why not jump on a ship?
 Boston Whale Watching is an institution.
 You are practically guaranteed to see something awesome, and kids love the adventure of being out to sea.
 Jump on the boat (grab some hot cocoa too) and go for a ride!

 9. Day tripping to Cape Cod.
-You would do yourself a huge disservice if you come to Boston, but you skip “The Cape”.
+You would do yourself a huge disservice if you come to Boston with kids but skip “The Cape.”
 Cape Cod, about an hour outside of the city, is simply beautiful.
 It is also home to some of the best seafood you will ever eat.
 Take a bit of a longer trip, and get out to the outer cape, and try some AMAZING Wellfleet oysters, sample lobster bisque, walk along (or take a dune buggy ride!) over the sandy dunes.
 Beaches and wildlife abound- the Audobon in Wellfleet has awesome resources for kids interested in nature and animals.

 10. The Chocolate Buffet.
 I can’t help it.
 I tried not to include this, but it just must be done.
 What kid doesn’t like unlimited chocolate?
 What adult for that matter?
 Well…here it is… the CHOCOLATE BAR.
 On Saturdays from September to June, the Langham Hotel in Boston provides an absolutely decadent experience of all you can eat CHOCOLATE.
 The chocolate comes in every form, in every dish, and is divine.
 And, of course, calories from chocolate don’t count.

-Got some Boston tips of your own?
+Got some tips of your own for visiting Boston with kids?
 Leave them in the comments!